MasindeOdera/amsterdam-properties/README.md

 Amsterdam Properties is a web application built with Nuxt.js and Tailwind CSS.
 It leverages the Funda API to display a list of properties available in Amsterdam.
 The application provides users with detailed information on each property, including images, addresses, availability, and more.
 The project showcases a clean and responsive design with a focus on a great user experience.

+You can view the live project here: [Amsterdam Properties](https://amsterdam-properties.vercel.app/).

 ## Features

 - **Property Listings**: View a comprehensive list of properties available for sale in Amsterdam.